Backtracking strategies for accelerated descent methods with smooth composite objectives: Introduction

 \subsection{Organisation of the paper}

-In Section \ref{sec:notation} we recall some definitions and standard assumptions for composite optimisation.
-In Section \ref{FISTA-CP} we present the GFISTA strongly convex variant of FISTA proposed in \cite{ChambollePock2016} and recall the main convergence result proved therein.
-Next, in Section \ref{sec:backtr_GFISTA} we propose a backtracking strategy for GFISTA and prove the accelerate convergence results by means of several technical tools \`a la Nesterov (see, e.g., \cite{Nesterov2004}).
+In Section \ref{sec:notation} we recall some definitions and standard assumptions used in the modelling of composite optimisation problems.
+In Section \ref{FISTA-CP} we present the GFISTA strongly convex variant of FISTA studied in \cite{ChambollePock2016}.
+Next, in Section \ref{sec:backtr_GFISTA} we analyse an adaptive backtracking strategy for GFISTA and prove the accelerate convergence results by means of technical tools inspired by \cite{Nesterov2004}.
 Numerical examples confirming our theoretical results are reported in Section \ref{sec:numerics}.
-In the final Section \ref{sec:conclusions} we summarise the main results of this work and picture some challenging question to be addressed in future work.
+In the final Section \ref{sec:conclusions} we summarise the main results of this work and give an outlook to some challenging questions to be addressed in future work.